Is the summer heat making your head spin?

 These five tasty and refreshing soy milk ice cream recipes are sure to make your summer pass by in a breeze.

 But ice cream is only as good as the ingredients put into it.
-If you truly want to enjoy everything this dessert has to offer, it's time to make your own soy milk.
-It's easy, full of health benefits and delicious.
+If you truly want to enjoy everything this dessert has to offer, it’s time to make your own soy milk.
+It’s easy, full of health benefits and delicious.
+Our farm fresh soybeans for sale are perfect for making soymilk, tofu and more.
+We grow non-GMO soybeans in central Iowa specifically for your soy food creations.

 Find out more here and get one step closer to a cool, dessert-filled summer.